tatianegercina/FinTech/02-Homework/10-Time-Series/Instructions/README.md

 2. Identify patterns of clustered and/or high yen volatility.

-3. Forecast three-day volatility of the yen using a GARCH or EGARCH model.
+3. Forecast the three-day volatility of the yen using a GARCH or EGARCH model.

 #### Out-of-Sample Predictions